 Longer term future (POAMA3 and ACCESS)

 Like the development of models for weather forecasting, the development of models for seasonal prediction is a long term activity with the development of sequential versions of the system.
 The core development of the main modules of the future versions of POAMA will be carried out in a project called ACCESS.
 ACCESS involves POAMA scientists as well as scientists from weather forecasting, climate change and ocean prediction.
 ACCESS brings together the modelling activities of CAWCR into the development of one common earth system model.
-POAMA-3 and beyond will completely based on the ACCESS model.
+POAMA-3 and beyond will be completely based on the ACCESS model.
 This will involve a completely new atmospheric model on the atmospheric model developed by the UK Met Office.
 The ocean model will still be based on the GFDL MOM models, but will use their latest version (MOM4).
 The ACCESS model also includes a much more sophisticated land-surface models than currently used by POAMA, called CABLE and was developed at CSIRO.
 The observations assimilation system and ensemble generation strategy, which are used to initialise the forecasts will be based on extensions to the current system.^ Top

 Why Coupled Models ?